StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 Telemetry data from push-based and pull-based integrations are stored in Elasticsearch indexes.
 The naming of indexes and the fields within them are entirely based on the data retrieved from the external source system.

 - ???

-### StackState Agent

-For integrations that run through StackState Agent, StackState Agent is a good place to start an investigation.
-- Check the [StackState Agent log](/setup/agent/about-stackstate-agent.md#deploy-and-run-stackstate-agent-v2) for hints that it has problems connecting to StackState.
-- The integration can be triggered manually using the `stackstate-agent check <check_name> -l debug` command on your terminal.
-This command will not send any data to StackState.
-Instead, it will return the topology and telemetry collected to standard output along with any generated log messages.

-Note that for the Kubernetes and OpenShift integrations, different Agents types supply different sets of metrics.

-- **StackState Agents (node Agents):** Supply metrics from the node on which it is deployed.
-If cluster checks are not enabled, the Agent will also report metrics from `kube-state-metrics` if it is deployed on the same node.
-- **Cluster Agent:** ???
-- **ClusterCheck Agent:** Deployed only when cluster checks are enabled, supplies metrics from `kube-state-metrics`.

-### StackState receiver

-The StackState receiver receives JSON data from the StackState Agent (for push-based integrations).

-- Check the StackState receiver logs for JSON deserialization errors.

 ### Element telemetry stream configuration